-- 75 IMAU-FDM is a semi-empirical, 1D firn densification model that simulates the evolution of firn depth, density, temperature , and liquid water contentand surface height changes due to firn and surface mass balance (SMB) and energy balance (SEB) processes.
+IMAU-FDM is a semi-empirical 1D firn densification model that simulates the evolution of firn density, temperature, liquid water content and surface height changes due to firn and surface mass balance (SMB) and energy balance (SEB) processes.
 Firn compaction is calculated based on the semi-empirical dry-snow densification equations of Arthern et al. (2010), discussed in more detail below.
 The conduction of heat is simulated by using a one-dimensional heat transfer equation, which couples vertical heat conduction to temperature gradients through the thermal conductivity of firn.
-The thermal conductivity is - 80 computed as a function of temperature and density.
+The thermal conductivity is computed as a function of temperature and density.
 Meltwater percolation is simulated using the bucket method, whereby each firn layer has a maximum irreducible water content that decreases with increasing density (Coléou et al., 1999).
 The meltwater can percolate through all layers in a single time step, and (partly) refreezes when it reaches a layer with a temperature below the freezing point.
-Once meltwater has saturated the lowermost firn layer beyond the maximum irreducible water content, we assume that it leaves the firn column as runoff instantaneously.
-Standing water and lateral runoff over ice layers are currently - 85 not considered.
+Standing water and lateral runoff over ice layers are currently not considered.
 An equilibrium initial firn column is obtained by looping over a reference climate until the entire firn column is refreshed.
 For further details of the model setup we refer to Veldhuijsen et al. (2023a) and Brils et al. (2022).
-Version v1.21.2A of IMAU-FDM (referred to as FDM v1.2A) has been extensively evaluated over Antarctica against in situ observations of firn density and temperature, and remote sensing altimetry measurements (Veldhuijsen et al., 2023a).
-In this study we update the model to version IMAU-FDM v1.2AD (referred to as FDM v1.2AD) by implementing a densification expression that is - 90 suitable for transient climate change experiments, as is described in the next sections.
+Version v1.2A of IMAU-FDM (referred as FDM v1.2A) has been extensively evaluated over Antarctica against in situ observations of firn density and temperature, and remote sensing altimetry measurements (Veldhuijsen et al., 2023a).
+In this study we update the model to version IMAU-FDM v1.2AD (referred to as FDM v1.2AD) by implementing a densification expression that is suitable for transient climate change experiments, as is described in the next sections.

-2.0.1 General densification expressions
+2.1.1 General densification expressions

-As discussed in Arthern et al. (2010), the evolution equations for density (ρ), squared grain size (r^2), and overburden pressure (σ) for dry snow are given by:
+As discussed in Arthern et al. (2010), the evolution equations for density (ρ) , squared grain size (r^2) , and overburden pressure (σ) for dry snow are given by: